emiliacb/emiliacb/landing/content/blog/2025-03-22-handling-multiple-languages-in-a-single-prompt.md

 - 1. No technique.
 - 2. Instruction to answer in the same language as the user message.
 - 3. Language as a section at the beginning of the prompt.
-- 4. Language as a section at the end of the prompt.
-- 5. Language as an constraint in the prompt.
+- 4. Language as an constraint in the prompt.
-- 6. Example of the system prompt in the same language as target language.
-- 7. Language as an directive appended to the user message.
+- 5. Language as an directive appended to the user message.

 ### Models